-Beckman-Coulter Cytomics FC500 Flow Cytometers (Piscataway/New Brunswick): These are user-friendly analytical instruments with one air-cooled argon laser and one air-cooled helium-neon laser that permit simultaneous measurement of five different fluorescent probes.
+Beckman-Coulter Cytomics FC500 Flow Cytometers (Piscataway/New Brunswick): These are user-friendly analytical instruments with a blue (488 nm) argon laser and a red (640 nm) helium-neon laser that permit simultaneous measurement of five different fluorescent probes.
 These instruments are used for routine multiparameter analysis of DNA content, cell cycle, immunofluorescence, apoptosis, green fluorescence protein expression, oxidative metabolism and phagocytosis.
 Two Cytomics FC500 instruments are located at the Environmental and Occupational Health Sciences Institute in Piscataway and a third is located at the Rutgers Cancer Institute of New Jersey in New Brunswick